pdinklag/ordered/README.md

 The tests are extremely simple.
 The benchmark of the paper [Engineering Predecessor Data Structures for Dynamic Integer Sets](https://arxiv.org/abs/2104.06740), where the outputs of all experiments have been verified for correctness, were the actual tests.

+## Data Structures

+The data structures come as ordereds set as well as ordered maps (associative B-tree).
+They only supports unique keys; duplicate insertions of the same key lead to undefined behaviour.

+### B-trees

+The provided B-trees use no sophisticated tricks or magic.
+Let *B* be the degree of the nodes in the B-tree.
+The implementation supports insertion and removal operations, as well as minimum, maximum, membership, predecessor and successor queries in base-*B* logarithmic time in the number of contained keys plus node-level scans.

+The implementation is very simple, almost naïve: the maintenance of the B-tree structure is implemented according to Gonazlo Navarro's book [Compact Data Structures](https://users.dcc.uchile.cl/~gnavarro/CDSbook/).
+The data structure for nodes is a simple array of keys which are maintained in ascending order using simple linear-time queries and manipulation.
+Since nodes are kept small (think a B-tree of degree 65, storing up to 64 keys at each node), thanks to caching, this is extremely fast on modern hardware and can easily outperform much more sophisticated approaches (such as fusion or burst) in the general case.
+Despite the simple algorithms, the code has been engineered such that it is competitive with other data structures across the board.
+Because B-trees are cardinality-reducing, their memory consumption depends only on the contained number of keys and not the size of the universe these keys are drawn from.

+### Range Marking

+The range-marking data structure (called *Dynamic Universe Sampling* in the paper) takes as a parameter the size *u* of the universe of keys (i.e., the maximum key is *u-1*), as well as a sampling parameter *s* (a power of two, set to 4096 by default).
+It paritions in the interval *[0, u)* of keys into buckets of size *s*.
+Operations and queries on a key are delegated to the corresponding bucket.

+Only active (non-empty) buckets are actually allocated.
+If queries must find a bucket (e.g., a succeeding bucket for successor search), this is done using linear scans and thus takes time *O(u/s)*.

+The buckets are maintained as bit vectors of length *s*.
+This means that inserting or removing keys is done in constant time by simply setting or clearing a bit, respectively.
+Queries are implemented as linear scans over the (word-packed) bits, taking time *O(s/w+w)* if *w* is the word size (e.g., 64 bits).

+The algorithms behind this data structure are very straightforward.
+The memory consumption directly depends on the universe size *u*.
+Keys must be unsigned integrals.
+Attempts to insert, remove or query keys greater than *u-1* is undefined.

+### Which to use?

+The range-marking data structure is typically much faster than B-trees thanks to their simple structure and few indirections.
+If you can model your keys as unsigned integrals and their range is reasonably restricted, it should be the data structure of choice in most cases.

+For all other cases, B-trees are a suitable solution for the general case.

 ## Usage

 The library is header only, so all you need to do is make sure it's in your include path.